 Traditionally, Windows updates were downloaded straight from Microsoft’s servers to your PC.
-This meant that Microsoft had to have a huge infrastructure to deliver updates to millions of users worldwide and that, sometimes, the speed of downloading updates was frustratingly slow.
-To improve the situation, Microsoft developed a feature called Delivery Optimization, which allows your computer(s) to grab updates from users on the local network or the internet and upload updates to other users.
-If you want to know more about what Delivery Optimization does, how it works, and whether to turn it on or off, read this guide:
+This meant Microsoft had to have a huge infrastructure to deliver updates to millions of users worldwide, and sometimes, the speed of downloading updates was frustratingly slow.
+To improve the situation, Microsoft developed a feature called Delivery Optimization.
+Available in Windows 10 and Windows 11, it allows your computer(s) to grab updates from users on the local network or the internet and upload updates to other users.
+If you want to know more about what Delivery Optimization does, how it works, and whether to turn it on or off (in both Windows 10 and Windows 11), read this guide:

 Delivery Optimization in Windows 10

 When Windows 10 or Windows 11 download an update or app using Delivery Optimization, they look for other computers on your network or from the internet (depending on how you set this feature to work) that have already downloaded the same update or app.
-Delivery Optimization doesn’t download the entire file from one place but breaks it into smaller parts.
-Next, it gets parts of that update or app from the computers that have it and parts from Microsoft while aiming to finish this process as fast as possible.
-For the last step, Delivery Optimization creates a local cache for updates where it stores the files it has downloaded for a short time.
-Those files are then available for uploading to other computers on the network or the internet, depending on how you set this feature to work.
+Delivery Optimization doesn’t download the entire file from one place.
+Instead, it breaks it into smaller parts.
+It gets parts of that update or app from the computers that have it, and parts from Microsoft, aiming to finish as quickly as possible.
+Delivery Optimization creates a local cache for updates, where it stores the files it has downloaded, but only for a short time.
+Those files are then available for upload to other computers on the network or the internet, depending on how you set this feature to work.

 Delivery Optimization is available starting with Windows 10 version 20H2, and it’s also included in all versions of Windows 11.
 When enabled, you have two settings to choose from: